docker-mailserver/docker-mailserver/docs/content/config/environment.md

 - e.g. `homeDirectory=home,qmailUID=uid,qmailGID=gid,mailMessageStore=mail`
 - => Specify the directory to dovecot attribute mapping that fits your directory structure.
-- Note: This is necessary for directories that do not use the [Postfix Book Schema](test/docker-openldap/bootstrap/schema/mmc/postfix-book.schema).
+- Note: This is necessary for directories that do not use the Postfix Book Schema
 - Note: The left-hand value is the directory attribute, the right hand value is the dovecot variable.
 - More details on the [Dovecot Wiki](https://wiki.dovecot.org/AuthDatabase/LDAP/Userdb)